 Our wine is made from 100% Pinot Noir grapes.
 Depending on conditions, our grapes are harvested sometime from the last week in August to the first week in September.
-The grapes are de-stemmed and picked free of debris by hand on a shaker table.
-Fermentation takes place in stainless steel tanks, preferably after cold-soaking for 2 to 3 days.
-When the alcoholic fermentation and malolactic transformation are complete, the wine is racked and put into 225lt oak barrels (barrique) for 18 to 24 months for ageing.
-When the wine is bottled, we like to age it for a minimum of 6 additional months, preferably 1 year or more before releasing it.
+The grapes are de-stemmed and picked free of debris by hand.
+Fermentation takes place in stainless steel tanks, preferably after cold-soaking for a day or two.
+When the alcoholic fermentation and malolactic transformation are complete, the wine is racked into 225lt oak barrels (barrique) for 18 to 24 months of aging.
+After barrel aging, the wine is bottled and aged an additional 6 to 12 months prior to releasing it.

 There are two theories regarding the Pinot name.
 The most popular is that it came from the fact that the bunches are similar in shape to a pine cone (pinot in French).

-Another possibility is that it was derive from a place in France such as Pinos or Pignols where cuttings were obtained.
+Another possibility is that it was derived from a place in France such as Pinos or Pignols where cuttings were obtained.
 Pignols in the Auvergne, has cultivated Pinot since the middle ages.

-The French version of the name "Pinot Noir" is undoubtidly the most widely used but there are other 'versions' from ohter parts of the world.
+The French version of the name "Pinot Noir" is undoubtedly the most widely used but there are other 'versions' from other parts of the world.

 Germany - Spätburgunder